printers-for-people/catboat/docs/MPC.md

   heater.
 Setting heater_power to the power output at the expected printing temperature is recommended.

-- `cooling_fan: fan`
+- `cooling_fan:`
-  _Default Value: fan_
+  _Default Value: Nothing_
-  This is the fan that is cooling extruded filament and the hotend.
+  The fan that is cooling extruded filament and the hotend.
+Default is no fan so there will be no fan taken into account for controlling the heater.
   Specifying "fan" will automatically use the part cooling fan.

 - `filament_diameter: 1.75`